Frequently Asked Questions

 Q9.
-Can I get an Investor/Business Manager Visa without equity in the company?
+Can I get a Business Manager Visa without equity in the company?

 A9.
-Under the law you can start a corporation with only 1 yen of equity, but in order to get the Investor/Business Manager Visa you need to have five million yen or more of equity invested in the company to satisfy the requirements for the new company to be stable and to have continuity.
+Under the law you can incorporate companies with only 1 yen of equity, but in order to get a Business Manager Visa you need to have 5 million yen or more of equity invested in the company to satisfy the requirements for the new company to be stable and to have continuity.